greg7mdp/parallel-hashmap/README.md

 But there is another aspect of the inherent parallelism of the parallel_hash_map which is interesting to explore.
 As we know, typical hash maps cannot be modified from multiple threads without explicit synchronization.
 And bracketing write accesses to a shared hash_map with synchronization primitives, such as mutexes, can reduce the concurrency of our program, and even cause deadlocks.

-Because the parallel_hash_map is built of sixteen separate subtables, it posesses some intrinsic parallelism.
-Indeed, suppose you can make sure that different threads will use different subtables, you would be able to insert into the same parallel_hash_map at the same time from the different threads without any locking.
+Because the parallel_hash_map is built of sixteen separate submaps, it posesses some intrinsic parallelism.
+Indeed, suppose you can make sure that different threads will use different submaps, you would be able to insert into the same parallel_hash_map at the same time from the different threads without any locking.

 ### Using the intrinsic parallelism of the parallel_hash_map to insert values from multiple threads, lock free.

 So, if you can iterate over the values you want to insert into the hash table, the idea is that each thread will iterate over all values, and then for each value:

 1. compute the hash for that value
-2. compute the subtable index for that hash
+2. compute the submap index for that hash
-3. if the subtable index is the assigned to this thread, do nothing and continue to the next value, otherwise insert the value
+3. if the submap index is one assigned to this thread, then insert the value, otherwise do nothing and continue to the next value

 Here is the code for the single-threaded insert: